John Templeton: John Templeton Foundation

 As a member of the Presbyterian Church, Templeton was dedicated to his faith.
 However, Templeton eschewed dogma and declared relatively little was known about the divine through scripture, espousing what he called a "humble approach" to theology and remaining open to the benefits and values of other faiths.
 Commenting on his commitment to what he called spiritual progress, "But why shouldn't I try to learn more?
 Why shouldn't I go to Hindu services?
 Why shouldn't I go to Muslim services?
 If you are not egotistical, you will welcome the opportunity to learn more."
 Similarly, one of the major goals of the John Templeton Foundation is to proliferate the monetary support of spiritual discoveries.
 The John Templeton Foundation encourages research into "big questions" by awarding philanthropic aid to institutions and people who pursue the answers to such questions through "explorations into the laws of nature and the universe, to questions on the nature of love, gratitude, forgiveness, and creativity."

 In an interview published in the Financial Intelligence Report in 2005, Templeton asserts that the purpose of the John Templeton Foundation is as follows: "We are trying to persuade people that no human has yet grasped 1% of what can be known about spiritual realities.
 So we are encouraging people to start using the same methods of science that have been so productive in other areas, in order to discover spiritual realities."
+In 2004, Templeton donated an additional $550 million to the foundation.